Cairi-S/Welcome-Foolish-Mortals/README.md

 - When implementing increasing speed the speed jump wasn't happening when requested e.g I was asking after test turns 3, 6 and 9 yet the speed jump was happening at turns 5, 7 and 11.

   - *Solved* - Initially I had the function which controls the speed increase (checkForLevelIncrement()) set to pass in the flashCounter variable, using the flashCounter and calling the function where the flashCounter incremented during the computer play.
-As I wanted the speed to increase with the turn counter I changed the variable passed in to checkForLevelIncrement() to turn and moved where this was called to after the turn is incremented as part of the checkAnswer() function.
+As I wanted the speed to increase with the turn counter I changed the variable passed into checkForLevelIncrement() to turn and moved where this was called to after the turn is incremented as part of the checkAnswer() function.
 This made the speed increase as expected.
 I also checked and ensured that all statements in checkForLevelIncrement() were always going to be true.

 - When checking modals on mobile devices the margins, padding and modal heigh was often causing the text to overflow outside the container.

-  - *Solved* - By adding the 'and (orientation:portrait)' feature to the screen sizes that were having the biggest issues with text-overflow I was able to find a workable solution that allows nice styling whilst not having to write too much additional code.
+  - *Solved* - By adding the 'and (orientation:portrait)' feature to the screen sizes that were having the biggest issues with text overflow I was able to find a workable solution that allows nice styling whilst not having to write too much additional code.

 ### Deployment ###

-This project was developed using [Gitpod](https://www.gitpod.io/), committed to Git and pushed to GitHub using the built in functionality.
+This project was developed using [Gitpod](https://www.gitpod.io/), committed to Git and pushed to GitHub using the built-in functionality.

 **Publishing**